LordMirai/MultiAgentSystems/README.md

 ## Project Overview

 This project implements a conversation between two AI agents, the Requestor and the Responder, using a simple GUI.
 The agents communicate by making and responding to requests, which are processed using internal tools.
+The requestor is given a pool of requests to choose from, and the responder is given a pool of responses to choose from.
+The responder then executes the evaluated prompt (internal tools) and returns the result to the requestor.

 ## Project Structure